Generic selectors

 Up to this point, the discussions have been about two married believers.
 Now, Paul himself makes a judgment (not Christ, i.e., “not the Lord”) in marriage between a believer and an unbeliever[22]:

-1 CORINTHIANS 7:12-14 Now to the rest, I, not the Lord, say this: If any brother has an unbelieving wife, and she consents to dwell with him, let him not divorce her.
-13 And if a woman has an unbelieving husband, and he consents to dwell with her, let her not divorce him.
-14 For the unbelieving husband is sanctified in the wife, and the unbelieving wife is sanctified in the husband; otherwise, your children would be unclean, but now they are holy.
+1 CORINTHIANS 7:12-14 But to the rest I, not the Lord, say: If any brother has a wife who does not believe, and she is willing to live with him, let him not divorce her.
+13 And a woman who has a husband who does not believe, if he is willing to live with her, let her not divorce him.
+14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.

 PRINCIPLE: The Bible clearly advocates for continuing a marriage between a believer and an unbeliever that is a peaceful cohabitation.